ArthurClemens/use-stream/README.md

 ## Size

-Approximation of module size when transpiled and minimized:

-640 bytes gzipped
+410 B with all dependencies, minified and gzipped